Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 ##Tinker's Construct
 - Unified ore so that the Smeltery produces RotaryCraft equivalents where possible (copper, tin, aluminum, silver)
 - Ore Berries are turned off
+- You can no longer smelt golden apples in the smeltery for insane amounts of gold

 ##Twilight Forest
 - Random ore gen has been disabled (non-TF ores)
 - Emeralds spawn in large, rare veins in this dimension
+- Disabled uncrafting table

 ##Vanilla
 - Coal spawn in high seams above y-level 95.